petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-charging.md

 **Device Charging Time：**

-The Petority device takes approximately **3** hours and **15** minutes to charge.
-Users simply need to connect the device to a power source and wait for the charging process to complete.
+The Petority Base takes approximately **3.35** hours to charge, while the Tag takes approximately **4** hours to charge.
+Simply connect the device to a power source and wait for the charging process to complete.
 Once fully charged, the device will reach 100% battery level.

 **Battery Level Alert Functionality：**